Texas Alcoholic Beverage Commission (TABC) Services

 Businesses will pay state fees and shortly after will receive a statement from us for Galveston County and, if appropriate, League City fees.
 These are each one-half of the State fee.
 New and renewal applications can be processed in person at any full time GCTO office (Galveston, League City, Santa Fe and Texas City) or by mail (as long as the form is completely filled out, copies are signed and notarized by the owner).
-We hope to implement online renewal services by the Spring of 2014.
-Also expect to see legislative changes implemented over the fall and winter.
-All will be communicated to our business partners.
+Legislative changes are possible during the next legislative session beginning January, 2017.
+Any changes will be communicated to our business partners.

 Please note that beer licenses cannot be renewed earlier than 30 days before expiration.